nithishkgnani/nithishkgnani.github.io/content/project/3d-prints.md

 ## Lab projects and workspace organization

-I designed mounts and cases for electronic components like sensors and microprocessors.
-To organize the workspace in the lab, I designed hooks, USB holders, battery holders, phone stands, etc. I also attached 3D printed logos of my lab (ZENLab) and IISc to the door of the lab for easy identification by visitors.
+To organize the workspace in the lab, I made hooks, USB holders, battery holders, phone stands, etc. I also attached 3D printed logos of my lab (ZENLab) and IISc to the door of the lab for easy identification by visitors.
+I helped my friend Himanshu in designing cases for a Raspberry Pi 4, a temperature sensor and a pulse oximeter sensor for a project on implementating FRER to make transmission of patient data from an ambulane to a hospital more reilable.

 {{< gallery dir="/img/3d-prints/lab" />}}

 ### Modified gripper fingers for a robot

-For the [TCPS](/project/tcps/) project, I designed a set of modified fingers for a two-finger gripper on a robotic arm.
-This was to attach a custom-built force sensor array PCB to it.
-The FSRs were used to detect the contact region and force between the gripper and a laparoscopic tool.
+For the [TCPS](/project/tcps/) project, I designed a set of modified fingers for a two-finger gripper on a robotic arm which housed a custom-built force sensor array PCB made with force sensitive resistors.
+The modified fingers with a sensor array was used to detect the contact region and force between the gripper and a laparoscopic tool.

 {{< gallery dir="/img/3d-prints/gripper-fingers" />}}